MyNameIsKayaba/AiForEducation/README.md

 *Python 3.11.4*

 ## TODO
-- [ ] turn out put into json, if needed.
+- [ ] turn output into json, if needed.